tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.3 - Hangar 18.md

 - He deactivates the barrier and you fly forward into the Hangar.
 # Hangar 18 (Act 1)
 - You see some concrete platforms with roman numerals marking parking spots.
 A red hobgoblin exits his office in the cliff and begins waving your ship onto the first spot.
 You hear a loud clunk and some rattling as the landing gear engages, and the ship parks itself.
 What do you do?
 - As you're walking out, you see the hobgoblin examining your ship.
 He's squinting at some things, poking around, and then he effortlessly pulls a bolt out of the exterior of your ship and lets out this forced, wheezy, drawn out laugh.
 "I don't understand [[House Galling]]'s insistence on these crappy 30 year old ships.
-If you guys ever want a [[new ship]], let me know.
+If you guys ever want a [[New Ship]], let me know.
 Ok...
 Entrance into the city is through that door."
 He points to a circular door in the cliff side.
 	- He's named Chav Cymbeline.
 He's brash, bold, selfish, and loves the city, the violence, the greed, the action, and the abundance of customers.
 He got a bionic eye because his original eye was gouged out in combat.
 		- He'll let them design it now with graph paper.
 		- He says he'll have to put their ship through the system, so they should come back later to pay.
 He gives them a pager to let them know when their ship will be done.
 It'll be 20,000 [[Galactic Standards|credits]], so make sure they have the money.